 If you heed the nocking position tips above, you have one less thing to stress about regarding proper arrow placement.

-Odd color fletching on a compound can only go either up or down.
+The odd fletching up or down are the logical choices you can make for composites.
 Always take note of which arrow rest type you are using to know which position you must follow.
 Remember to follow the correct nocking position since it is also an essential part you should never ignore when shooting.

 After an internet search of articles never truly addressing my interest, good fortune was found in finding “Heaven”.
 Thank you for an easy to read explicit and informative article.
 The article answered my query with information that left me very confident in applying what I learned.